MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-database.md

     :::image type="content" source="media/create-database/new-database.png" alt-text="Screenshot of the New KQL Database window showing the database name.
 The Create button is highlighted.":::

-The KQL database is created within the context of the selected workspace.
+The KQL database is created within the context of the selected event house.

 ## Database details